 Potential Drug Interactions

 Do not take with Cimduo or Temixys, Descovy, Hepsera, Truvada, or Vemlidy, all used for the treatment of hepatitis B. Viread decreases levels of Reyataz; therefore, Reyataz 300 mg must be boosted with Norvir 100 mg or Tybost 150 mg (taken together with food) when used in combination with TDF.
 Kaletra, Prezista/Norvir, and Reyataz/Norvir increase Viread levels, but there is no dose adjustment needed.
 Patients taking Kaletra, Prezista/Norvir, or Reyataz/Norvir with TDF should be monitored for Viread side effects (including kidney disorders) due to the higher TDF levels.
 Do not take Viread with adefovir.
-Avoid taking Viread with drugs that negatively affect the kidneys, including chronic use or high doses of NSAIDS (non-steroidal anti-inflammatory drugs for pain, such as Advil or Motrin (ibuprofen) and Aleve (naproxen).
+Avoid taking Viread with drugs that negatively affect the kidneys, including chronic use or high doses of NSAIDS (non-steroidal anti-inflammatory drugs) for pain, such as Advil or Motrin (ibuprofen) and Aleve (naproxen).
 Viread may be used with hepatitis C drugs such as Harvoni or Zepatier, depending on the other components in the HIV regimen.
 Monitor for tenofovir toxicities if used with Epclusa.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not.